deeptiguntur/520-Project/README.md

 •	In case of an error, an appropriate error message is returned.<br />
 •	Optionally, the encrypt function can be used to encrypt sensitive information like usernames and passwords before storage.<br />
 •	The document is inserted into the MongoDB collection named collection.<br />
-•	Ensure to handle errors gracefully in the application based on the received response.<br />
+•	Ensure to handle errors in the application based on the received response.<br />

 #### Add-Product Endpoint